 The Culinary Institute of America

 With nearly 3,000 students enrolled at the time were several culinary degrees offered in culinary arts, the Culinary Institute of America in Hyde Park is regarded as the “gold standard” in culinary training.
 The school maintains a highly-known reputation for culinary studies excellence.
-CIA is home to a number of well-known chefs such as Anthony Bourdain, Grant Achatz and Kersti Bowser.
+CIA is home to a number of well-known chefs such as Anthony Bourdain, Grant Achatz, and Kersti Bowser.
 The school blends traditional learning programs with vocational training, providing several supplementary activities such as sports teams and clubs.

-Considered one of the top institutions in culinary education, Culinary Institute of America offers accredited academic programs including hands-on kitchen materials with state-of-the-art facilities and modern equipment.
+Considered one of the top institutions in culinary education, the Culinary Institute of America offers accredited academic programs including hands-on kitchen materials with state-of-the-art facilities and modern equipment.
 They offer five undergraduate programs that prepare students with incredible opportunities in the food and beverage industry:

 - School of Culinary Arts